 D-day for Nuri's 2nd launch: final inspections underway for 4 PM lift-off

-And taking that into account, this morning's launch management committee has also concluded that final preparations for the launch will proceed as planned.
+Earlier on this Tuesday morning the launch management committee announced that final preparations for lift-off including the fueling of the rocket would proceed as planned.

-If successful the launch will make South Korea the seventh country in the world independently capable of sending a satellite weighing over a ton into orbit using domestic technology.
+If successful the launch will make South Korea the 7th country in the world independently capable of sending a satellite weighing over a ton into orbit using domestic technology.